 Skip to main content

 The Open Reward Standard is an HTTP-based protocol for connecting language model agents to reinforcement learning environments.
-It uses standard REST endpoints for control operations and Server-Sent Events (SSE) for streaming tool outputs.
+It uses standard REST endpoints for control operations and Server-Sent Events (SSE) for delivering tool outputs.

 Design Principles